waresnew/hypixel-stats/README.md

 caches api results to avoid rate limits

+config is stored in the `HypixelStats` folder in the minecraft directory

 go check out [DuelSniffer](https://github.com/exejar/DuelSniffer) if you want a duels queue dodger

 ### Commands